There are a lot of ladder references in the corporate world.

 The story is not over.
 Turn the page, as many times as you need.

-Former television producer Valerie Gordon is now the founder of Commander-in-She, LLC, just one component in her proud portfolio.
-She offers keynote presentations, group workshops and individual strategizing sessions to help clients harness the power in their stories and create successful and satisfying next chapters.
-Contact her at email@example.com.
+Former television producer Valerie Gordon is the founder of career and communications strategy firm Commander-in-She, LLC, just one component in her varied portfolio.
+She offers keynote presentations, group workshops, and individual strategizing sessions to help clients harness the power in their stories and create successful and satisfying next chapters.
+Contact her at firstname.lastname@example.org.